Joystream/joystream-landing/testnets/rome/forum-module.md

 #### Event(s)

-- `CategoryDeleted`
+- `CategoryUpdated` with with new status values, as they apply

 ### `create_thread`

 #### Payload

-- `categoryId`: `Category` identifier of category where thread should be created
+- `categoryId`: identifier of category where thread should be created
 - `title`: thread title text
 - `text`: text of initial post